rust-lang/reference/src/items.md

 qualified by the name of the enclosing item, or is private to the enclosing item (in the case of functions).
 The grammar specifies the exact locations in which sub-item declarations may appear.

-[^novis]: Macros may not start with a visibility modifier.

 [_ConstantItem_]: items/constant-items.html
 [_Enumeration_]: items/enumerations.html